Solve a workplace dispute

 Mediation is voluntary and the mediator can’t force you or your employer to accept a solution.
 Both you and your employer must agree on the way to solve the dispute.

-Mediation shouldn’t be used to solve problems that have to be formally investigated (eg harassment or discrimination).
+Mediation shouldn’t be used to solve problems that have to be formally investigated (for example, harassment or discrimination).